codotype/codotype.github.io/docs/README.md

 actionText: Get Started →
 actionLink: /blueprint/
 features:
-- title: Simplicity First
+- title: Blazingly Fast
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Bring unprecedented velocity to new projects - validate and ship your product faster than ever before
-- title: Vue-Powered
+- title: Model-driven workflow
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: Define your models, attributes, and relations - Codotype does the rest.
-- title: Performant
+- title: 100% Open Source
-  details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: Projects built with Codotype are open source under the MIT License.
+You can relicense the code as necessary to suit your needs
 footer: MIT Licensed | Copyright © 2018-present Alexander Schwartzberg
 ---
 <!-- heroImage: /hero.png -->